 In order to address technological developments such as the above and expand our offerings, we have invested significantly in our research and development efforts.
 These investments, which included growth in engineering headcount, have resulted in substantially increased research and development expenses in recent periods.
 As we continue to invest in our technology and new product design efforts, we anticipate research and development expense will increase on an absolute basis and as a percentage of revenue in the near term.
 In the medium to longer term, however, while we expect to increase our research and development expense on an absolute basis, we expect this expense to reduce as a percentage of revenue.

-We will continue to evaluate growth opportunities through acquisitions of other businesses, although there are currently no discussions with potential targets.
+We will continue to evaluate growth opportunities through acquisitions of other businesses.